nicolasVr/documentation_v2/docs/Utilisateur/Cashless/15 Categories.md

 ---

 Article categories are useful for:
+Item categories are useful for :
 - Organize items by type on the cash register interface.
-- Set background color and icon to match item.
+- Set the background color and icon corresponding to the item category.
 - Classify items for preparation.
 For example, for printing orders in the kitchen or at the bar.
+- Manage VAT for better accounting management.

 ## Create a new article category